CaoAssignments/cse12-wi25-pa5-HashTable-starter/README.md

    	  <code>testMyHashMapConstructorInvalidCapacity</code>
    	</td>
    	<td>
-        Call <code>get</code> in MyHashMap with an invalid value for the initial capacity.
+        Call <code>MyHashMap</code> constructor in MyHashMap with an invalid value for the initial capacity.
    	</td>
    	<td>2</td>
   </tr>